JonathanGrossmanITC/first_steps_01_getting_started/README.md

 ## [Intro to HTML](#intro-to-html)
   - HTML is a document
     -- Look at the [inspector](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools) in your web browser
     -- What do you see in the elements tab?
     -- Do you see HTML?
     -- What happens if you change the text inside an HTML tag?
     -- Can you find another tab in the inspector where the source code files are accessible?
     -- Explore what else you see in the inspector
   - HTML Tags Examples
-    -- Look at [W3 Schools HTML Introduction](https://www.w3schools.com/html/html_intro.asp) for an example of how HTML page is organized
+    -- Look at [W3 Schools HTML Introduction](https://www.w3schools.com/html/html_intro.asp) for an example of how an HTML page is organized
     -- Learn about [HTML elements generally](https://www.w3schools.com/html/html_elements.asp)
     -- Explore [basic element types](https://www.w3schools.com/html/html_basic.asp)
     -- Here is a list of [HTML tags](https://www.w3schools.com/tags/default.asp)
   - HTML is used in combination with CSS for style
     -- Import stylesheets for CSS in the [HTML head tag](https://www.w3schools.com/html/html_head.asp)
-  - HTML is used in combination with JavaScript for functionality -- Import scripts into your HTML using the [script tag](https://www.w3schools.com/html/html_scripts.asp) inside the HTML body at the bottom
+  - HTML is used in combination with JavaScript for functionality
+    -- Import scripts into your HTML using the [script tag](https://www.w3schools.com/html/html_scripts.asp) inside the HTML body at the bottom

 Self-study:

+Your assignment is to create a project folder in VS Code for your developer portfolio with an index.html file.
+After you create a project folder and set it up in VS Code, use [W3 Schools Examples](https://www.w3schools.com/html/html_examples.asp) to create your HTML file.
+Add a title and subtitle using the [headings tags](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic_headings).

+Also, take this [HTML quiz](https://www.w3schools.com/html/html_quiz.asp).
+We haven't covered most of the material, but that's okay.
+You can practice looking up answers by Google searchng and also learn by looking at the answers to the quiz when you're done.